yukomath/Tomato-Ripeness-Classification/README.md

 ### Model for Evaluation
-- The best-performing model obtained during training phase is used for evaluation
+- The best-performing model from the training phase is used for test evaluation.
 - Model architecture and configuration are identical to the training phase
 - The model is loaded in inference mode (model.eval())